vonpoland/vnnext-private-cv/README.md

 ## How to delivery your challenge

 Apply to a developer position [here](https://careers.jobscore.com/careers/pathableinc); there is a field for including a link to your zipped repository.

+# How I implemented solutions / Considerations

+Rules I assumed when implementing solutions:
+- Person can be checked in/out multiple times.
+So it's possible that person is: checkIn/checkOut/checkIn again and so on.
+- UI is displaying the latest check in/out
+- Added filtering and pagination for users.